itssamuelrowe/Zen/README.md

 ## Installation

-Before you install Pulsar, you need to install JTK, Parallax and pkg-config on your system.
+Before you install PulsarVM, you need to install JTK, Parallax and pkg-config on your system.

 JTK is a library designed for writing applications and libraries in C. It provides